 Where to store the heaviest items

 The diagram above gives a rough guide as to how the weight in your caravan should be distributed during towing.
-Notice that heavy weight items should be placed over the wheels, medium weight items should be no higher than window level, and only your lightest items should be placed in overhead lockers, or in the rear of the caravan.
+Notice that heavy weight items should be placed over the wheels, medium weight items should be no higher than window level, and only your lightest items should be placed in overhead lockers, or in the back of the caravan.
 Generally speaking though most things are better stored as low as possible in light weight boxes or bags, as the vibrations of towing will cause items to move around during transit, so the last thing you want are damageable goods falling out of cupboards and breaking or damaging worktops.

 Other ways to increase your caravan’s towing stability